 Figure 1.
-For the current week, the effective reproduction $R{\rm eff}$ has decreased to 1.21 today compared to 1.1 on Thursday of last week.
-The 7-day average of the current week has decreased to 1.12 compared to 1.21 of last week but remains on a high level.
+For the current week, the effective reproduction R{eff} has decreased to 1.01 today compared to 1.21 on Thursday of last week.
+The 7-day average of the current week has remained constant with 1.11 compared to 1.12 of last week but remains on a high level.

 Figure 2.
-Official COVID-19 case numbers up to 19 January (red dots) were approximated with an adapted model for short-term forecasts for the different phases of the epidemics (color coded).
-After a relaxation at the end of last week, the dynamics during the current week indicate again a clear exponential (green) regime compared to the linear fit (grey) which exhibits an increased slope of 1,245 cases/day compared to 809 cases/day last week.
+Official COVID-19 case numbers up to 26 January (red dots) were approximated with an adapted model for shortterm forecasts for the different phases of the epidemics (color coded).
+The dynamics during the current week indicates a exponential (green) regime and a linear fit (grey) exhibits an increased slope of 1,708 cases/day compared to 1,245 cases/day for the fit of last week.

 Figure 3.
-The daily COVID-19 case numbers up to 19 January (red dots) and the 7-day average (grey).
+The daily COVID-19 case numbers up to 26 January (red dots) and the 7-day average (grey).
 Note that a linear regime is characterized by a flat curve and that an exponential behavior would correspond to a straight line.
-For the current week, the 7-day average of daily cases (grey) has further increased to 1,925 cases/day compared to 1,562 cases/day for the week before, which corresponds to an increase of 23% compared to a 40% increase last week.
+For the current week, the 7-day average of daily cases (grey) has further increased to 2,307 cases/day compared to 1,925 cases/day for the week before, which corresponds to an increase of 20% compared to a 23% increase last week.

 To assess the future epidemiological development in Luxembourg, we parameterized an extended epidemiological SIR model with data from Luxembourg by a Kalman filter.
 The model considers high and low risk groups, the current state of vaccination, and the vaccine efficacy against transmission for the Delta variant inferred from Luxembourg data as 44% and 68% for the first and the second dose, respectively, and the efficacy against severe outcome as 74% and 85%, respectively.
 For the Omicron variant, the transmissibility is increased by roughly 200%.
-However, the hospitalization risk is further reduced by 50% for normal care and 70% for ICU compared to the Delta variant (compared to 40% and 60% in the projections of last week).
+However, the hospitalization risk is reduced by 50% for normal care and 70% for ICU compared to the Delta variant (and might be further adapted in the future since current data indicate a further reduction).
 Based on these assumptions and the current age-distribution of infected persons of the last two weeks, the model integrates the dynamics of daily cases, hospitalizations and ICU occupancy and projects the future development of the epidemics.
-Note that the model does not consider future changes in social behavior or vaccine efficacies explicitly and that the projections are accompanied by uncertainties as shown by the confidence intervals, which currently correspond to a 6% decrease or increase in social interactions for the optimistic and pessimistic scenarios compared to 7% change in the last projections (Figures 4 to 6).
+Note that the model does not consider future changes in social behavior or vaccine efficacies explicitly and that the projections are accompanied by uncertainties as shown by the confidence intervals, which currently correspond to a 8% decrease or increase in social interactions for the optimistic and pessimistic scenarios (Figures 4 to 6).